 During her 40+ years of active service this lightship was assigned both the hull numbers 116 and 538; and all of the following hull designations: LS, WAL and WAL.
 The result is that this lightship was identified as all of the following during her career: LS-116, WAL-538 and WLV-538.

 The Coast Guard utilizes the "

-In January 1951 the Coast Guard officially changed the Hull Designation for all Lightships from LS to WAL, which stood for Coast Guard(W) Auxiliary(A) Light(L), and they also re-numbered all of its cutters and ships in service at the time, which resulted in the hull number for the Chesapeake becoming WAL-538.
+In April 1950 the Coast Guard officially changed the Hull Designation for all Lightships from LS to WAL, which stood for Coast Guard(W) Auxiliary(A) Light(L), and they also re-numbered all of its cutters and ships in service at the time, which resulted in the hull number for the Chesapeake becoming WAL-538.
 There seems to have been a delay implementing this hull designation change for lightships as most lightships deck logs do not show the change to WAL happening until January 1951.

 Then in January 1965, the Coast Guard again changed the hull designation for all lightships from WAL to WLV, for Coast Guard(W) Light(L) Vessel(V), so her hull number became WLV-538.